-LD 723A Faith, Work, Economics, and Vocation Cohort Year 3 Reading.
-The goal of the third-year course is for students to develop a nuanced understanding of how the integration of faith, work, economics, and vocation (FWEV) might be worked out in the church for the sake of God's work in the world.
-Building on the biblical foundations of the first year and the theological reflections of the second year, students in year three will begin by focusing on ecclesiology.
+LD 723B Faith, Work, Economics, and Vocation Year 3 Intensive.
+The goal of the third year course is for students to develop a nuanced understanding of how the integration of faith, work, economics, and vocation (FWEV) might be worked out in the church for the sake of God's work in the world.
+Building on the biblical foundations of the first vear and the theological reflections of the second year, students in year three will begin by focusing on ecclesiology.
 The nature of the church will be considered from a variety of Christian traditions and perspectives, including diverse cultural viewpoints.
 Students will be encouraged to consider the implications of ecclesiological positions for the theology and practice of work.
 Missional ecclesiology and its relevance to the integration of faith, work, economics, and vocation will receive special attention.
+This course is graded SA/NS.
 4 units.
 PD